spacetelescope/stsci-package-template/README.rst

-Astropy package template
+STSCI package template
 ========================

 |powered|   -   **cookiecutter branch:** |travis cookiecutter|   -   **master branch:** |travis master| |appveyor master|

-This is a package template provided by the Astropy project.
+This is a python package template for STSCI based on the `Astropy Template packge <http://docs.astropy.org/projects/package-template/en/latest/>`_ .

-Using this template, packages can make use of the setup, installation, and documentation infrastructure developed for the ``astropy`` core and affiliated packages.
+Using this template, packages can make use of the setup, installation, and documentation infrastructure developed for the ``astropy`` core and affiliated packages with STScI branding.

 For more information, see:

-* The `documentation for this package template itself  <http://docs.astropy.org/projects/package-template/en/latest/>`_
+* The `documentation for Astropy package template itself  <http://docs.astropy.org/projects/package-template/en/latest/>`_
 * Astropy `documentation about this template <http://docs.astropy.org/en/latest/development/astropy-package-template.html>`_
 * `The Affiliated Packages section of the Astropy web site <http://affiliated.astropy.org>`_
 * `This template's Github code repository <https://github.com/astropy/package-template>`_